WallarooLabs/wally/docs/proposals/connector-protocol-v3.md

             * Next state is closed
     * NOTE: The point of reference in this ACK may differ from the point of reference sent by the connector in the NOTIFY message.
 The connector must use the point of reference given in the NOTIFY_ACK message.
     * The connector must not send MESSAGE for any stream id before the connector receives a successful NOTIFY_ACK for the stream id.
+    * the next state is open
-- RESTART: Worker -> Connector (next state is terminated)
+- RESTART: Worker -> Connector
     * worker is requesting that all streams be reprocessed
+    * the next state is terminated

 In the open state, the following actions are valid:

 - MESSAGE: Connector -> Worker (production of stream data)
+    * the next state is open
+- EOS_MESSAGE: Connector -> Worker (production of stream data)
+    * message_id = 0 if the stream has been using ephemeral messages
-    * if the EOS flag is set the next state is closed
+    * the next state is closed
 - ACK: Worker -> Connector
-    * the are not 1-1 with MESSAGE frames
+    * these are not 1-1 with MESSAGE frames
+    * the next state is open
-- RESTART: Worker -> Connector (next state is terminated)
+- RESTART: Worker -> Connector
     * worker is requesting that all streams be reprocessed
+    * the next state is terminated

 In the closed state, the following actions are valid:

-- NOTIFY: Connector -> Worker (next state is open)
+- NOTIFY: Connector -> Worker
     * reopens the stream
+    * the next state is open
-- RESTART: Worker -> Connector (next state is terminated)
+- RESTART: Worker -> Connector
     * worker is requesting that all streams be reprocessed
+    * the next state is terminated
 - ACK: Worker -> Connector
     * these can arrive asynchronously and should be processed accordingly
+    * the next state is closed

 In the terminated state, no actions are valid: the worker will close the session and ignore any messages received after the RESTART has been sent.